| CUSTOM WORK GALLERY - PROCLUS BOARD | ||

 · On-board tournament lock switch.

-· At least two separate LEDs for board operation and settings adjustment.
+· At least two separate LEDs for board operation and settings adjustment (more LEDs or a single multi-color LED would be nice)

 · Board mounting screw hole.

-These were my earliest designs, one of which I actually had produced.
-This is what the original board looked like, and a schematic to go along with it:
+These were my earliest designs, one of which I prototyped.
+The original board is below, along with a schematic for its circuit:

 This Alpha version had all the circuit components located on one side of the board.
-This would leave a nice flat surface on the bottom, but the board was not as small as it could be, due to wasted space on the bottom side.
+This would leave a nice flat surface on the bottom, but wasted space on the bottom side meant the board was not as small as it could be.
 Because of this I quickly jumped into a revision called Gamma.
 The Gamma boards had components on both sides, which were "balanced" in height as best I could make them.
 I also chose better components for items such as the solenoid transistors.
 The new transistor was smaller since it was two transistors in one component, saving quite a bit of space.
 However, I ended up choosing a better diode (also used in the solenoid's circuit) which was larger than the Alpha one.
 I needed two of them since I couldn't find a suitable double diode.

 I actually had this Gamma version prototyped but I made a mistake in choosing very small resistors, so I had a very hard time actually assembling the circuit.
-Instead of bothering with it, I just made a redesigned version instead.
+Instead of bothering with it, I just made a redesigned version instead that fixed a couple other issues that I found at the same time.
+Costly mistake!

 Version Delta:

-Two revisions followed the Proclus Delta boards.
-Eventually I arrived at what I believe is the ultimate multi-purpose board, the Proclus Theta.
-Here's the changes I made and final list of features:
+At this point in development, I performed a few changes to the boards that branched off the previous "Delta" version.
+Eventually I arrived at what I believe is the ultimate multi-purpose board.
+Below is a list of the changes I made, and final list of potential features:

 · Input voltage range of 6-26 volts DC.